On p-torsions of geometric Brauer groups: Abstract

 \section{Abstract}

 Let $X$ be a smooth projective integral variety over a finitely generated field $k$ of characteristic $p>0$.
 We show that the finiteness of the exponent of the $p$-primary part of $\Br(X_{k^s})^{G_k}$ is equivalent to the Tate conjecture for divisors, generalizing D'Addezio's theorem for abelian varieties to arbitrary smooth projective varieties.
-As a result, we show that the cokernel of $\Br_{\nr}(K(X)) \rightarrow \Br(X_{k^s})^{G_k}$ is of finite exponent and complete the $p$-primary part of the generalization of Artin-Grothendieck's theorem to higher relative dimensions.
+In combination with the Leray spectral sequence for rigid cohomology derived from the Berthelot conjecture recently proved by Ertl-Vezzani, we show that the cokernel of $\Br_{\nr}(K(X)) \rightarrow \Br(X_{k^s})^{G_k}$ is of finite exponent.
+This completes the $p$-primary part of the generalization of Artin-Grothendieck's theorem on relations between Brauer groups and Tate-Shafarevich groups to higher relative dimensions.